splunk/public-o11y-docs/gdi/get-data-in/get-data-in.rst

 - :ref:`Instrument PHP applications <get-started-php>`

-One of the benefits of using the Splunk Distribution of OpenTelemetry Collector to send your data to Observability Cloud is that Related Content, a feature that activates users to seamlessly move between key views in Observability Cloud, is much easier to implement.
+.. note:: If you use the Splunk Distribution of OpenTelemetry Collector to send your data to Observability Cloud, you can benefit from Related Content, a feature that activates users to seamlessly move between key views in Observability Cloud.
 For more information, see :ref:`get-started-relatedcontent`.

 .. _gdi-5:

-1. Instrument serverless functions to send traces and metrics
+5. Instrument serverless functions to send traces and metrics
 ==========================================================================================================

 You can choose to instrument your serverless functions.